Congrats on your pregnancy!! A lifetime of adventure is about to begin.

 - Big round belly.
 Your belly should be big enough that it shows and glows.

-- Mobile and happy.
+- You can move and you are happy.
 We want you to be comfortable sitting down, standing up, dancing, and walking without feeling exhausted (exactly, you should enjoy your session feeling great!).
 If you have more kids, the last week it’s so hard to hold them in your hip for cute cuddles during photos.

 - Health.
 We all want to arrive to week 40 with the nursery ready but you have no way of predicting how your last pregnancy weeks will look like.
 You might get asked by your doctor to take it easy and rest, the baby might want to come early (it’s common for moms to miss their pregnancy sessions when they've scheduled past week 37).